 6. Agro-economic research: The research is intended to create an agro-economic base for the project.
 On one hand, it aims at assessing consumer demands for planned horticultural products and determine the consumer market and segment in which they can be traded and map potential sales channels.
 On the other hand, the project aims to identify the expected profit per product by using cost-benefit analyses.

-During the project, the following objectives/investments/upgrades will be completed:
+During the project, the following objectives/investments/upgrades have been completed:

 • Establishing a research infrastructure: The Knowledge Center “Tudáspark” lab facility will be established at Törökszentmiklósi Mezőgazdasági Zrt., by constructing and renovating an existing building.